Channel strips - powerful tool or utter folly?

 Then when it comes to mixing, you will route the outputs of the multitrack recorder to the channel strips and blend and shape the sound you want using their faders, pans, EQs and compressors.
 Oh yes, and auxiliary sends too.
 Console channel strips have aux sends.

-So you wouldn't record the EQs and compressors to tape or disk.
+So you wouldn't record the EQs and compressors to multitrack.
 You would use them in your monitor mix as the track builds up, and when you are mixing the final product into stereo.

 You COULD use the full facilities of the channel strips while recording if you wanted to.
 You would do this for one of four reasons...